jakobkmar/KSpigot/readme.md

 ### CustomItemIdentifiers
 You want to mess with resourcepacks and extend your possibilities? <br>
 Spigot is lacking a representation of custom items (via custom model data).
-This is what the data class `CustomItemIdentifier` is for!
+This is what the data class `CustomItemIdentifier` is for.

 ```kotlin
 val identifier = CustomItemIdentifier(itemStack)